-Yeah, she was classier; what can I say?
-Gail was born on the 15th, so December was our Special Month.
-It didn't mean that much in childhood, but after I returned from Kenya and turned her and Sam onto pot, it became quite the thing.
-We put on a huge feast, making endless toasts with cold duck, our celebratory beverage, replacing my usual Ripple or Boone's Farm, her usual Lancers or Mateus.
+She always was classier.
+My sister Gail was born on the fifteenth, so December was our special month.
+After I returned from Kenya and turned her and Sam onto pot, it became quite the thing.
+We put on a huge feast for each other, making endless toasts with cold duck, our celebratory beverage, replacing my usual Ripple or Boone's Farm, her usual Lancers or Mateus.

-It can only happen right here right now.
-As I pondered that, I realized that today really is the only day there is.
+But it's true.
+As I pondered that, I realized today really is the only day there is.
 Past and future days are imaginary; they don't exist.
 I can't do anything on an imaginary day.
 Holidays are the worst kind of imaginary day: their glamor sucks my attention away from this day.
 The one day I can do something.
-I used to focus all my attention of some upcoming holiday only to be disappointed when it came; holidays never seemed to live up to their hype.
+I used to focus all my attention on some upcoming holiday only to be disappointed when it came.
+Holidays never lived up to their hype.
 Holidays just made me feel lousy because I ate and drank too much.
 Holidays rob the present of my attention, gobbling up my one and only chance to get enlightened, to make progress with love.
 So I've given them up.
 I'm just not interested.
 My only holiday is today.